 The Finnish Climate Change Panel – bringing science and decision-making together

 The work of the Panel is based on the Climate Change Act.
 The first Panel was established in 2012.
-The current Panel was appointed in 2016 for the next four-year term that ends in December 2019.
+The current Panel was appointed on December 19th, 2019 for the next four-year term based on recommendations from research and higher-level educational institutions.
 The Panel’s members represent different branches of science from educational sciences to atmospheric sciences.
-The current Panel consists of 14 top-level specialists chaired by Markku Ollikainen, Professor of Environmental and Resources Economics at the University of Helsinki.
+The current Panel consists of 15 top-level specialists chaired by Markku Ollikainen, Professor of Environmental and Resources Economics at the University of Helsinki.